rodercode/invocie-manager/README.md

 ![My Image](invocie.png)

 # What I have learned
-- MySQL Database
+- Use MySQL database and writing queries
 - Use JDBC to store, add and remove data
-- Create Crud operations
+- Creating Crud operations: Create, Read, Update and Delete
-- using html and thymeleaf
+- Using html and thymeleaf to designe webpages
-- use of model, repo, service and controller
+- Use of model, repo, service and controller
-- use of sessions
+- Use of sessions in Spring

 # How to use this app
 * Open your terminal and enter: git clone https://github.com/rodercode/invocie-manager.git